haze-09/battleship/README.md

 # battleship
-a project made to practice using jest and test driven development.
+a web rendition of the classic boardgame battleship with local PvP and PvC options available.
+Project made to practice using jest and test driven development.
+Bundled with webpack.